stijn-dejongh/lovecraft_public_domain/raw_converts/bec.md

 Klarkash-Ton (who esoterically depicted the fighters as boneless fungi), was printed after repeated rejections by the discriminating editor of the   Windy City Grab-Bag  --as a broadside by W.
 Peter Chef[, with typographical supervision by Vrest Orton.].
-This, through the efforts of Otis Adelbert Kline, was finally placed on sale in the bookshop of Smearum &amp; Weep, three and a half copies finally being disposed of through the alluring catalogue description supplied by Samuelus Philanthropus, Esq.
+This, through the efforts of Otis Adelbert Kline, was finally placed on sale in the bookshop of Smearum & Weep, three and a half copies finally being disposed of through the alluring catalogue description supplied by Samuelus Philanthropus, Esq.